-The effective tax rate on income from continuing operations for the Current Quarter and Prior Quarter was 11.9% and 44.6%, respectively.
-The U.S federal statutory rate for both periods was 21%.
-The effective tax rates for both periods were unfavorably impacted by our current and ongoing operations in foreign jurisdictions which have tax rates significantly in excess of the U.S. federal statutory rate.
+The effective tax rate for the Current Quarter and Prior Quarter was 25.9% and 11.9%, respectively, on income from continuing operations.
+The effective tax rate is different from the U.S. federal statutory rate of 21.0% in the Current Quarter primarily from non-deductible items including the BCS and foreign tax rates that differ from the U.S. federal statutory rate.

-The effective tax rate in the Current Quarter was also favorably impacted by approximately \$14.9 million in income tax benefits from reversals of uncertain tax positions in foreign jurisdictions and adjustments to valuation allowances on foreign operations.
+The effective tax rate in the Prior Quarter was impacted by approximately \$14.9 million in income tax benefits from reversals of uncertain tax positions in foreign jurisdictions and adjustments to valuation allowances on foreign operations.